tdunning/log-synth/README.md

 You can also generate data based on a rough schema.
 Schema-driven generation supports the generation of addresses, dates, foreign key references, unique id numbers, random integers, sort of realistic personal names and fanciful street names.

 In addition to these primitive generators of strings and numbers, nested structures of arrays and objects can also be generated.
+You can also generate files that link together via ID's so that complex star schema structures can be build.
 In a future release, it is anticipated that the generator will execute arbitrary Javascript in order to allow arbitrary dependencies and transformations of data as it is generated.

 To generate data, follow the compilation directions above, but use this main program instead: